peterjobes/jekyll-now/_posts/2020-04-04-operation-inspiration.md

 We're blessed in the UK that we're still allowed to exercise outside once a day, as long as we stay local and keep to rules around social distancing.
 So I decided to use some of those winter miles and see what I had in the tank.

 I set myself three options when I left the house.
 A gold distance, if I was having a great day.
-A silver distance, which is my usual long training run, and a bronze distance for if I was still struggling.
-The main rule was that social distance was always more important than a time – even if it meant slowing or stopping to let people pass.
+A silver distance, which is my usual long training run, and a bronze distance for if I was still struggling after being ill (and quarantined) last week.
+The main rule was that social distance was always more important than a time target – even if it meant slowing or stopping to let people pass at a safe distance.

 It was a beautiful day for running and I headed out along the river.
 There were few people out and everyone you pass is friendly at the moment.
 It's as if the act of putting physical distance between us encourages people to smile and appreciate life and say a cheery hello.